In the United States, Myopia has Increased

 Recent studies show We can Slow it Down!

-Myopia Control in Westchester and New York City has been our focus for nearly 20 years.
+Myopia Control in New York City & Scarsdale has been our focus for nearly 20 years.
 At Eye Q Optometrist, we continue to treat children with the most advanced technology and treatment options.
 Dr. Abraham Zlatin is Fellowship trained in myopia control and orthokeratology.
 Other than being the first fellowship-trained doctor for myopia control and orthokeratology in all of New York State, Dr. Abraham Zlatin uses specialized technology to achieve the best outcomes for myopia control.
 With years of experience custom designing myopia control orthokeratology molds, Dr. Zlatin has an advantage in treating myopia progression over less experienced practitioners who rely on commercially available retainers.

 Myopia Control is a new term for many people today.
 Myopia has been increasing for children over the last decade at a frightening rate.
 Learn more about myopia control today.